Rickets: Signs and symptoms

 Signs and symptoms of dietary deficiency rickets can include bone tenderness, and a susceptibility for bone fractures, particularly greenstick fractures.
 Early skeletal deformities can arise in infants such as soft, thinned skull bones – a condition known as craniotabes, which is the first sign of rickets; skull bossing may be present and a delayed closure of the fontanelles.

 Young children may have bowed legs and thickened ankles and wrists; older children may have knock knees.
 Spinal curvatures of kyphoscoliosis or lumbar lordosis may be present.
 The pelvic bones may be deformed.
-A condition known as rachitic rosary can result as the thickening caused by nodules forming on the costochondral joints.
+A condition known as rachitic rosary can result from the thickening caused by nodules forming on the costochondral joints.
 This appears as a visible bump in the middle of each rib in a line on each side of the body.
 This somewhat resembles a rosary, giving rise to its name.
 The deformity of a pigeon chest may result in the presence of Harrison's groove.

-Hypocalcemia, a low level of calcium in the blood can result in tetany – uncontrolled muscle spasms.
+Hypocalcemia, a low level of calcium in the blood, can result in tetany – uncontrolled muscle spasms.
 Dental problems can also arise.

-An X-ray or radiograph of an advanced patient with rickets tends to present in a classic way: the bowed legs (outward curve of long bone of the legs) and a deformed chest.
-Changes in the skull also occur causing a distinctive "square headed" appearance known as "caput quadratum".
+An X-ray or radiograph of an advanced patient with rickets tends to present in a classic way: the bowed legs (outward curve of long bones of the legs) and a deformed chest.
+Changes in the skull also occur, causing a distinctive "square-headed" appearance known as "caput quadratum".
 These deformities persist into adult life if not treated.
 Long-term consequences include permanent curvatures or disfiguration of the long bones, and a curved back.

 Cause

 Maternal deficiencies may be the cause of overt bone disease from before birth and impairment of bone quality after birth.
-The primary cause of congenital rickets is vitamin D deficiency in the mother's blood, which the baby shares.
+The primary cause of congenital rickets is vitamin D deficiency in the mother's blood.
 Vitamin D ensures that serum phosphate and calcium levels are sufficient to facilitate the mineralization of bone.
 Congenital rickets may also be caused by other maternal diseases, including severe osteomalacia, untreated celiac disease, malabsorption, pre-eclampsia, and premature birth.
-Rickets in children is similar to osteoporosis in the elderly, with brittle bones.
-Pre-natal care includes checking vitamin levels and ensuring that any deficiencies are supplemented.
+Rickets in children is similar to osteomalacia in adults, and differs from osteoporosis, where there is increased porosity of bone leading to brittleness..
+Prenatal care includes checking vitamin levels and ensuring that any deficiencies are supplemented.

-Exclusively breast-fed infants may require rickets prevention by vitamin D supplementation or an increased exposure to sunlight.
+Exclusively breast-fed infants may require rickets prevention by vitamin D supplementation or increased exposure to sunlight.

 In sunny countries such as Nigeria, South Africa, and Bangladesh, there is sufficient endogenous vitamin D due to exposure to the sun.
 However, the disease occurs among older toddlers and children in these countries, which in these circumstances is attributed to low dietary calcium intakes due to a mainly cereal-based diet.

 Those at higher risk for developing rickets include: